 We arrive with plenty of time to get a drink before catching the last ferry back to the mainland at 7.20pm.
 The brewery is already closed, but the pub next to it, serves cold beer in their sunny beer garden.
 What better way to end a hike?

-Here are a few tips for your hike up Goatfell:
+Tips for your hike up Goatfell

 – Bring plenty of water, especially on a hot day!